-In general, recipients are required to procure funded items through open and free competition.
+In general, the recipients are required to procure funded items through open and free competition.
 However, in some instances, recipients may have already determined that competition is not feasible.

 An award recipient must request written approval from the COPS Office for sole source procurement in excess of \$150,000 prior to purchasing equipment, technology, or services; obligating funding for a contract; or entering into a contract with award funds.
-For the purchase of equipment, technology, or services under a COPS Office award, recipients must use their own documented procurement procedures that reflect applicable state and local laws and regulations, as long as those requirements conform to the federal procurement requirements set forth in 2 C.F.R. § 200.320 as adopted by the US Department of Justice in 2 C.F.R. § 2800.101.
+For the purchase of equipment, technology, or services under a COPS Office award, recipients must use their own documented procurement procedures that reflect applicable state and local laws and regulations, as long as those requirements conform to the federal procurement requirements set for in 2 C.F.R. § 200.320.
 A sole source justification request should be submitted if a recipient determines that the award of a contract through a competitive process is not feasible.
 The COPS Office may authorize a noncompetitive proposal if one or more of the following circumstances apply: